Mai-CS/android_abone_app/README.md

-An app that let riders communicate with bus/microbus drivers to book a trip.</br></br>
+An app that allows riders to communicate with bus/microbus drivers to book a trip
 <img src="https://image.ibb.co/gh98So/screener_1495791616638.png" width="50%" height="50%"/>

 # Tools & Technologies